 Kippah - the head covering

 A Jewish groom traditionally wears a kippah under the chuppah, and it is also commonplace to have kippot available for the wedding guests.
 Some even choose to have the names of the bride and groom and the wedding date embroidered or printed onto the kippah.
 White or light-colored satin is the most popular choice for wedding kippot, as it's both classy and affordable, especially if you're ordering in bulk for your guests.
-On the other hand, cotton or silk can add a touch of unique elegance to your wedding.
+On the other hand, a cotton or silk kippah will add a touch of unique elegance to your wedding.

 Tallit - the prayer shawl